Korean Spicy Beef Vegetable Soup (Yukgaejang)

 How to make Korean Beef Vegetable Soup

-In a stock pot, combine onion, whole garlic (cut in half), chunks of radish and beef brisket.
-Add 14 cups of water to the pot and bring it to a gentle boil over medium high heat.
-Reduce the heat to low and let it simmer for 45 minutes.
+In a stock pot, add onion, halved garlic, radish chunks, and beef brisket.
+Pour in 14 cups of water and bring to a gentle boil over medium-high heat.
+Lower the heat and simmer for 45 minutes.

-Discard the vegetables and reserve the beef.
-Strain the stock in a skimmer to collect any small particles.
-Reserve the stock.
+Remove the vegetables and set the beef aside.
+Strain the broth through a skimmer to catch any small particles, then set the broth aside.

-Add oyster mushroom and leek slices.
-Cook the vegetables for 10 more seconds.
-Drain and rinse the vegetables in cold running water.
-Squeeze out the extra water.
+Add the oyster mushrooms and leek slices, cooking for an additional 10 seconds.
+Drain and rinse the vegetables under cold water, then squeeze out any excess water.

-Heat oil and sesame oil in a large pot over low heat.
-Add the Korean red chili pepper flakes (gochugaru) and stir it for 30 seconds to release the fragrance and infuse the oils.
+In a large pot, heat oil and sesame oil over low heat.
+Stir in the Korean red chili pepper flakes (gochugaru) for 30 seconds to release their fragrance and infuse the oils.

-Add the vegetables and beef into the pot.
-Stir well to coat them with the chili oil.
+Add the vegetables and beef to the pot, stirring well to coat them evenly in the chili oil.

-Pour the reserved stock into the pot.
-The amount of stock could be between 8-10 cups, depending on how thin you want your stew to be.
+Pour the reserved stock into the pot, using 8 to 10 cups depending on how thick or thin you prefer your stew.

-Season the stew with 3 different Korean sauces; soy sauce, Korean soup soy sauce, and Korean anchovy sauce.
+Season the stew with a mix of soy sauce, Korean soup soy sauce, and Korean anchovy sauce.

 Storage Tip